irsa66/Guided-Project---Analyzing-Mobile-App-Data-/README.md

-# Guided-Project---Analyzing-Mobile-App-Data-
+# Guided-Project--Analyzing-Mobile-App-Data-

 Analyzing data on mobile apps from the Apple Store and Google Play

-In this project, I use basic Python commands and functions to analyze a dataset on mobile apps in the Google Play store and the App Store.
+In this project by Dataquest, I use basic Python commands and functions to analyze a dataset on mobile apps in the Google Play store and the App Store.

 I have created a new dataset by using simple list slicing to get rid of the row that contains the column headers; I have printed the headers separately.
 I started off with creating a function that conducts a simple analysis of the dataset, and prints out the number of rows and columns in the dataset.